 In their second concert of the season, Sinfonia will be joined by EUMS Chorus (led by Neil Metcalfe).
 The concert will take place on 14th March 2020 in the McEwan Hall, Edinburgh and will feature works by H. Parry, A. Glazunov, J. Sibelius, C. Franck, and A. Bruckner.

-Ondřej Soukup is an exciting young conductor with a diverse repertoire of 250+ works by men and women from the last 500 years.
-He has recently performed with BBC SSO, Czech Chamber Philharmonic, Bohuslav Martinů Philharmonic and others.
-In the 2022/2023 season, Ondřej makes his debut with the Copenhagen Philharmonic, The Danish Sinfonietta, Ålborg Symphony, Århus Symphony and Odense Symphony.
+Ondřej Soukup is an exciting young conductor specialising in Czech & Eastern European music.
+His repertoire counts 250+ works by men and women.
+Recently, he made music with BBC SSO, Czech Chamber Philharmonic, Bohuslav Martinů Philharmonic and others.
+In the 2023/2024 season, Ondřej conducts the Copenhagen Phil, The Danish Sinfonietta, Helsingborg Symphony, Ålborg Symphony, and Magna Sinfonia among others.